noir-lang/book/src/getting_started/nargo/installation.md

 source ~/.bashrc
 ```

-See [GitHub Releases](https://github.com/noir-lang/noir/releases/tag/nightly) for additional platform specific binaries.
+### Step 2

-2.2 Check if the installation was successful by running `nargo --help`.
+Check if the installation was successful by running `nargo --help`.

 > **macOS:** If you are prompted with an OS alert, right-click and open the _nargo_ executable from Finder.
->
-> You can close the new terminal that popped up and `nargo` should now be accessible.
+Close the new terminal popped up and `nargo` should now be accessible.

 For a successful installation, you should see something similar to the following after running the command: